bestlab/Ising-Model/README.md

 	2. Run make to compile

 Test Example Instructions:

-Download data file from Zenodo link:
+Example conf file and villin contact data found in example folder.

-Change to example and run ../bin/run_ising example/ntl9_stable_eg.conf
+Change to example and run ../bin/run_ising example/villin.conf

 Output should be similar to villin.bm_param file found in Zenodo.